Metaphorical Sledgehammers & Real Outdoor Fountains

 My yard looks like the city dump, I'LL GET AN OUTDOOR FOUNTAIN.

-Jo had provided me a perfect visual of what you do not want to do with life, and as I want to really focus on, design.
-When things aren't working, its rarely adding MORE than provides the fix we need.
+Joe had provided me a perfect visual of what NOT to do in life, and also, in design.
+When things aren't working, its rarely adding MORE that provides the fix we need.
 This is the time for a careful audit and consider how we can improve, remove & revise what is important.
 Very likely, it may require removing the superfluous things that burden the load.
 A fantastic pseudo-quote I reference often is:

 "The design is complete when there is nothing else to take away".

 Certainly its not always true that you need less.
 But more often than not, I've found when creating a new product or service, companies will bloat their offerings with feature 'fluff' to try to convey more value.
 Consumers generally see through this and if they don't, they feel betrayed.
 Doesn't everyone get mad the first time they realize a "30 piece set" of tupperware is actually 15 bowls and they're just counting the lids separately??
 Times when I've seen marketing/design that needed the less is best rule: